 Even if you don’t care about science, you should be concerned with the cost of copyright.
 For example, have you seen the latest Star War movies?
 They are awful.
 But that is all we are going to get for at least another 70 years because George Lucas has a monopoly on Star Wars.
 Without copyright, or with more limited copyright, we would have had several creators competing to build better Star War movies.

-Fifth myth: Without copyright, authors would not get paid.
+Sixth myth: Without copyright, authors would not get paid.